 Regulations outline that emergency lighting needs to be tested at least once a month.

-Flash tests briefly illuminate emergency lights to check they are in good working order.
-These tests can be carried out once a month by a trained member of staff.
+Flash tests briefly illuminate emergency lights to check they are in good working order and can be carried out once a month by a trained member of staff.

-Duration tests need to be conducted once a year by a competent person, which is where we can help.
+Duration tests need to be conducted at least once a year by a competent person, which is where we can help.
 To test them, we illuminate the emergency lights for one to three hours.
-This tests the batteries and lamps to see if they will work properly in an emergency.

 What we test